Ryuodan/Arabic-NLP-Exploration/README.md

 # Arabic-NLP-Exploration

-a walkthrough different techniques for arabic sentiment analysis.
+a walkthrough for different techniques for arabic sentiment analysis.